-The "Lost and Found" is located in the school office and/or in the open area in front of the school office.
+The "Lost and Found" is located in the back hallway close to the water fountain.
 If students find something that does not belong to them, they are to bring it to the Lost and Found.
-If the students lose something, they may look in Lost and Found on their own time, i.e., break, lunch, before or after school.
+If the students lost something, they may look in Lost and Found on their own time, i.e., break, lunch, before or after school.
 The security of personal items and the care of textbooks and other school property assigned to the student is the responsibility of the student.
 La Paloma Academy and its staff are not responsible for lost or stolen items.
 Therefore, we highly recommend that students do not wear or bring valuable items to school.
 All unclaimed lost and found items are donated after a reasonable amount of time has passed.